-Persons utilizing more than one project within a reporting category in a CoC will be counted more than once when aggregated across projects.
-To correct for this over-counting, an estimate of the percentage overlap across projects in a CoC is calculated.
+Persons utilizing more than one project within a reporting category in a CoC will be counted more than once when aggregated across projects.8 To correct for this over-counting, an estimate of the percentage overlap across projects in a CoC is calculated.
 When the estimates are aggregated across projects in a reporting category, we reduce the sum by this overlap percentage.

-For calculating this overlap percentage within reporting categories, the observed overlap percentage is first calculated across participating projects for each fully participating and partially participating CoC.
-The overlap percentage among participating projects is defined as the total number of duplicated persons minus the total number of unduplicated persons divided by the total number of duplicated persons in a fully or partially participating CoC.
+For calculating this overlap percentage within reporting categories, the observed overlap percentage is first calculated across participating projects for each fully participating and partially participating CoC.9 The overlap percentage among participating projects is defined as the total number of duplicated persons minus the total number of unduplicated persons divided by the total number of duplicated persons in a fully or partially participating CoC.

-The overlap percentages among CoCs with participating projects is then used to estimate overlap percentages among CoCs which are either non-participating or partially participating.
-To do so, we employed a modified predictive mean matching scheme to impute overlap percentages from fully participating and partially participating CoCs.
-This imputation scheme followed the steps below for imputing project-level overlap for non-participating and partially participating CoCs:
+The overlap percentages among CoCs with participating projects is then used to estimate overlap percentages among CoCs which are either non-participating or partially participating.10 To do so, we employed a modified predictive mean matching scheme to impute overlap percentages from CoCs with a